aredn/documentation/arednGettingStarted/installing_firmware.rst

   As mentioned above, AREDN |trade| recommends that you connect your computer to the node through an intermediary network switch.
 This allows your computer to activate its Ethernet interface with the static IP address even when the node is not powered on.
 Since node hardware needs to be powered on/off or rebooted during the install process, the network switch will keep your computer's network interface active on its static IP address.

   If you choose not to use an intermediary network switch, then you will be responsible for making sure your computer maintains an active interface with the static IP address.
 You may need to power on the node temporarily in order for your computer to bring up its interface, but then immediately power off the node in order to follow the installation instructions for your model.
-Having an intermediary network switch eliminates these headaches.
+Having an intermediary network switch eliminates these steps.

-Depending on your device model you may need to have various command line tools available on your computer.
+Depending on your computer operating system you may not have various command line tools available on your computer.
 The required tools are native to both Linux and MacOS computers.
-For Windows computers you may need to enable specific features or install appropriate programs.
+For Windows computers you may need to enable specific features or install appropriate programs as noted below.

-Ubiquiti 802.11n Installs
+For Ubiquiti 802.11n Installs
   Your computer should have `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ *client* software available.
-If you have a Windows computer, use a web search engine to find information for your specific operating system (for example search "tftp client for windows 10").
+If you have a Windows computer, use a web search engine to find information for your specific operating system (for example search "tftp client for windows").
 There is a wealth of information available online for configuring your Windows computer with a TFTP client program.

   - `Example 1 <https://www.thewindowsclub.com/enable-tftp-windows-10>`_
   - `Example 2 <https://www.sysprobs.com/install-test-tftp-client-on-windows-10>`_

-Ubiquiti 802.11ac Installs
+For Ubiquiti 802.11ac Installs
   Your computer should have `ssh <https://en.wikipedia.org/wiki/Secure_Shell>`_ and `scp <https://en.wikipedia.org/wiki/Secure_copy_protocol>`_ software available. *Ssh* and *scp* are native to both Linux and MacOS.
 The OpenSSH package (which contains both commands) can be enabled on Windows computers.
-Use a web search engine to find information for your specific operating system (for example search "openssh for windows 10").
+Use a web search engine to find information for your specific operating system (for example search "openssh for windows").
 Here are some examples for enabling OpenSSH on Windows computers:

   - `Example for Windows 10 <https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui>`_
   - `Example for Windows 11 <https://technoresult.com/how-to-install-and-use-openssh-server-in-windows-11/>`_